Seagate/cortx-s3server/docs/R2-setup/Auth Server Scaling with open ldap replication on 3 Node setup.md

 **Note 2**: Make sure to update the hostname in `provider` field in `config.ldif` on all 3 nodes if not updated before running command.

-**NOte 3**: All the commands should run successfully.
+**Note 3**: All the commands should run successfully.
 Observe the results.
 There should not be any error statement like –

 * `Invalid syntax`
 * `No such attribute`

-**There are few ldif files that you have to push to ldap in same order below (On NODE 1)-**
+#### Steps to be run on all nodes in cluster

 Steps:

-1. Open the shell to Node 1 and do:
+1. Open the console on the node and do:

    ```
    cd /opt/seagate/cortx/s3/install/ldap/replication